Mohamed-SayedAlAhl/Age_calculator/README.md

 ## Conclusion

 Age Calculator is a simple Python function that can be used to calculate the age of a person based on their date of birth.
 It can be useful in a wide range of applications, such as age verification, age restrictions, or age-based calculations.
-The function is easy to use and requires no additional setup, making it a convenient tool for anyone working with dates and ages in Python..
+The function is easy to use and requires no additional setup, making it a convenient tool for anyone working with dates and ages in Python...